guzzle/RingPHP/docs/client_adapters.rst

     $response = $adapter($request);

-    // The response will always have completed when it is returned. assert(true == $response->realized());

-    // Can be used as a future
-    echo $response['status']; // 200
+    // The response can be used directly as an array. echo $response['status']; // 200

-    // Can be used as a promise
+    // Or, it can be used as a promise (that has already fulfilled).
     $response->then(function ($response) {
         echo $response['status']; // 200
     });